-The following is a list of general guidelines for state elections: 1 Once the nominations are closed, If...
-Then...
-There are no ballot all candidates will be considered duly elected at the close of the annual measures that require a membership vote, meeting. and There are no contested elected positions, 2 The total number of AAUW California directors, including the officers, is eleven (11).
+The following is a list of general guidelines for state elections:

+If Then There are no ballot measures that require a membership vote, and all candidates will be considered duly elected at the close of the annual meeting.
+There are no contested elected positions, 2 The total number of AAUW California directors, including the officers, is eleven (11).
 When there are contested elections for the director positions, excluding the officers, the positions are filled by the candidates for director in descending order of votes received until all positions are filled.
 3 In the case of a contested election for an officer's position, the candidate with the majority vote is elected.
-4 If there is tie in the number of votes that two candidates receive for an officer position, the successful candidate will be determined by the drawing of lots that the Nominations and Elections chair supervises.
+4 If there is tie in the number of votes that two candidates receive for an officer position, the successful candidate will be determined by the drawing of lots that the Nominations and